© Storm Genevieve Black 2015. All Rights Reserved

 Caution: Although no specific mention has been made for this species, there have been reports that some members of this genus can cause photo-sensitivity in susceptible people.

-Crystal of the Month: Bloodstone
+Mineral of the Month: Gold

-coin cards tell us about stability, and grounding about home and work and the financial aspect of life.
-Ace cards are the cards of perfection in relation to the suit.
 Prosperity, perfection and riches.
 A good money card for gamblers or risk takers.
 Success is certain, riches will come.
 Spiritual as well as material riches.
 Someone may have a profound effect on your life.
 A spiritual or business mentor.
 A partnership with splendid possibilities.
 Except a promotion, pay rise or chance to move to a more prestigious job.
 An abundance of energy.
 Drive and determination to work for your goals.

 Image from the Fenestra Tarot.